RawRapter/Data-Visualization-Projects/README.md

 #### 5) Why it oversized or smaller on my screen?

 Few of them have automatic screen adjust but some are fixed due to the data visual adjustments, though all these are perfect for 16.6 Inch screen.

+#### 6) From which sites logos has been used?

+tranparentpng.com , unsplash , freepng.com

+#### 7) What does Viz Creation Resources folder includes?

+It includes resource files used for visualization like tile map.

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://rawrapter.github.io/portfolio/)